akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 Since 2.2 version, a new mass action is available: `Add attributes values`.
 This new action allows you to add new values to the attributes having multiple values:
  - Multi-select attributes
  - Reference data multi-select attributes
- - Assets collection attributes
+ - Assets collection attributes (EE only)
- - Reference entity multiple link attributes
+ - Reference entity multiple link attributes (EE only)

 For example, you can now easily and massively add a new asset to several products or a new option value to a multi-select attribute used for several products.
 To do so, simply follow our steps:
 1. Search for products in the grid with the appropriate filters